 Monthly Tech-Tip | No tracking!
 No ads! |

 When solid models are 3D printed they are not typically printed solid (except for very small objects).
 Slicer software generates infill.
-To be infilled, objects must be water-tight - that means that infill is not visible on already-printed objects, only while they are printing.
+To be infilled, objects must be water-tight.
+Infill is only visible while an object is being printed, it cannot be seen on already-printed objects.
 Infilled objects can be 90% lighter than solid ones.
-Slicer software may be able to generate a dozen different patterns (e.g. honeycomb, rectilinear, triangles, grid).
+Slicer software can typically generate a dozen infill different patterns (e.g. honeycomb, rectilinear, triangles, grid).
 Along with the pattern the slicer expects a percentage of fill density (typically defaulting to 10-20%).
 Infills typically have walls of the same thickness as the nozzle, commonly 0.4mm - they can thus be quite delicate.
 Proper infill generation depends on the 3D printer being in good adjustment to assure that successive 0.4mm laydowns are exactly on top of the one below.
-Slicers generate solid layers top, bottom and on all sides of infills.
+Slicers can generate solid layers top, bottom and on all sides of infills.

 Left are case molds, they are made by 3D printing the positive profile on a backplate (with holes for natches).
 These are secured into slotted rails.
 Right is a block mold, it is made by 3D printing the profile of a working mold with integrated rails.
 This one is printed vertically in four pieces.
 It is held together and straight with printed brackets.
 We pour rubber into these to make case molds.
 Each method has advantages and issues.